lcswillems/sc-umbrella-network-rs/README.md

 First, you need to build the appropriate contracts.
 You can run `npm run build:all` to build all of them.
 Then they can be deployed.

-**The default number of required signatures is 1 and decimals is 8!
-These can be changed in the `interact/index.ts` file.**
+`npm run interact:devnet deploy [requiredSignatures] [pricesDecimals]` - this will deploy the StakingBankStaticLocal, UmbrellaFeeds and Registry (on devnet).

-`npm run interact:devnet deploy` - this will deploy the StakingBankStaticLocal and UmbrellaFeeds
+The `requiredSignatures` number (default 1) and `pricesDecimals` number (default 8) can optionally be specified

-`npm run interact:testnet deploy` - this will deploy the StakingBankStaticDev and UmbrellaFeeds
+`npm run interact:testnet deploy [requiredSignatures] [pricesDecimals]`

-`npm run interact:mainnet deploy` - this will deploy the StakingBankStaticProd and UmbrellaFeeds
+`npm run interact:mainnet deploy [requiredSignatures] [pricesDecimals]`

 **After deploy make sure to add the contract addresses to the appropriate place in the `interact/data.json` file so further interact commands work properly!**

 After the `interact/data.json` file is updated, and after you upgrade any code, you can easily upgrade the contracts with:

-`npm run interact:devnet upgrade` - this will upgrade both the StakingBankStaticLocal and UmbrellaFeeds contracts
+`npm run interact:devnet upgrade` - this will upgrade both the StakingBankStaticLocal and UmbrellaFeeds contracts (on devnet).